Kings vs. Rockets Prediction & Picks - November 6

 Kings Performance Insights

+- This season, Sacramento is averaging 44.8 rebounds per game (16th-ranked in NBA) and giving up 47 rebounds per contest (25th-ranked).

-- With 25.4 assists per game, the Kings are 14th in the league.
+- This season, the Kings rank 14th in the league in assists, putting up 25.4 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.